5 Tips to Reduce your AdWords Spend

 To add a schedule:

 > Campaign > Ad Schedule > Edit Ad Schedule > Select days & times > Add > Save

 A note about 'Bid Modifiers' Once you have added and adjusted your base schedules, you can choose to add whats called 'bid multipliers' to specific periods of the day.
 Typically these adjustments, entered as percentage uplift or reduction should reflect the relative conversion rates of the subsequent traffic on your website or mobile app.
 For instance many clients find clicks late at night rarely convert, possibly because of clickers from overseas market (see Location targetting above) or maybe simply becuase they time-out accomplishing what they were trying to achieve and fail to return to the task the next day.
 Either way, adding a bid multiplier of perhaps 20% for a sustained period of highly conversion rates is a good idea.

 To bid adjust by time:

 > Settings > Ad Schedule > Bid adjust. (for relevant device)

+The default targetting option for Search ads is 'People located in or interested in the following locations' which means that if you select 'UK' as your target then you'll get UK-based people (as determined by geo-location of IP addresses) and people located outside of the UK who are expressing an interest in the UK.
 For location if you only want to target a specific area, make sure this has been selected.
 You can choose to add towns, cities, counties or countries.
 You can also, by selecting 'nearby', choose to target a radius around a certain location e.g. within 10 miles of Coventry.

 Another consideration here is whether you would like to target people who are physically located in the location or those searching for the location, this can be specified in Location Options (advanced).